 Submit your reservation request in T-Space: Upload any information you already know, including photos, biographies, and event information

 Choose your marketing avenues

-Define what a sucessful event means to your department or organization.
+Define what a successful event means to your department or organization.
 Choose options to achieve that goal.

 - Social Media